 The first incentive category to focus on when creating your compensation package is what you will provide the individual account executives.
 Each individual account executive sales plan should include five key components: a base salary, commission rate, quota, on-target earnings, and variable pay.

 A compensation package should always start with a solid base salary.
-Top sales executives will not be impressed with their commission or other incentives if the base salary isn’t up to par.
+In fact, whether you’re dealing with VP sales compensation or the salaries of CROs or other C-suite sales leaders, your top sales executives will not be impressed with their commission or other incentives if the base salary isn’t up to par.
 Carefully research what other SaaS companies are offering account executives for a salary so you can make sure you’re offering a competitive rate.

 Once the base salary is established you can move onto the commission rate.
 Most industries have a standard commission rate you can reference.
 For example, SaaS products typically have a 10 percent commission rate for sales reps.
 If an account executive closes a deal worth $10,000 in annual recurring revenue, then the commission for that sale would be $1,000.